antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ## Support and Lifecycle

-.NET Core 2.0 is a new supported release.
+.NET Core 2.0 is a new release, [supported by Microsoft](https://github.com/dotnet/core/blob/master/microsoft-support.md) .
 You can start using it immediately for development and production.

 Microsoft has two support levels: Long Term Support (LTS) and Current release.
 LTS releases have three years of support and Current releases are shorter, typically around a year, but potentially shorter. .NET Core 1.0 and 1.1 are LTS releases.
 You can read more about these support levels in the [.NET Support and Versioning](https://blogs.msdn.microsoft.com/dotnet/2016/07/26/net-support-and-versioning/) post.
 In that post, "Current" releases are referred to as "Fast Track Support".